Back to School Lunches!

 - Pack water – not a sweet drink.

-- Pay attention to portions.
-Remember that kids’ serving sizes are smaller than ours.
-For example, half of a sandwich is usually sufficient.
-I find this to be true even for my athletic teens.
+- Kids’ serving sizes are smaller than ours.
+For example, half of a sandwich is usually enough.
+I find this to be true even for athletic teens.

-- Have your children pack their own lunches – with your guidance and watchful eye.
+- Have your children pack their own lunches – with your guidelines and watchful eye.

-This last idea was one that I was slow to use in my own house.
-As a mother, there are some household chores that I do happily and others that drive me slowly insane.
-Making daily lunches leads the list of things making my hair go gray.
-This changed a few years ago when on the way to his lacrosse practice, my son asked if we could stop by his school locker to pick up something too big to carry on his bike.
-Indeed, the sack of old lunches filling his locker was big – and smelly.
+As a mother there are some household chores that drive me slowly insane, day after day.
+Making lunches leads the list of things making my hair go gray.
+One afternoon a few years ago on the way to his lacrosse practice, my son asked if we could stop by his school locker to pick up something too big to carry on his bike.
+Indeed, the sack of old lunches filling his locker was big.
+And smelly.
 Turns out he wasn’t eating much of what I had packed.
-The carefully cut veggies, the fresh fruit, the whole-grain bread?
-Much of it was…moldy.
+The carefully cut veggies, fresh fruit, wholegrain bread?
+All…moldy.

-Children spend many of their waking hours at school, and a large part of their daily food intake is eaten there.
-As parents, we can make their lunches count as a nutritional bonus by talking with our kids, giving them healthy foods to choose from, and becoming involved at school ourselves.
+Students spend many of their waking hours at school, and a large proportion of their daily food intake is eaten there.
+Healthy lunches set the stage for healthly habits that protect your child from struggles with weight later on.
+As parents, we can help ensure that their lunches count as a nutritional bonus by talking with them, letting them be involved and becoming involved at school ourselves.